MARTIMM/HikingCompanion/Docs/Design.md

 shortdescr=...
 www=                          There might even be a website around the hike.

-defaultLang=en                Language information for this hike supportedLang=en translationfile=
+defaultlang=en                Language information for this hike supportedlang=en translationfile=

 gpxfileindex=                 Index in a pull-down of tracks about this hike.